nios-students/docs/wiki/Glossary.md

 - ODE: On Demand Exams.
 [Link to section](/wiki/Full%20ODE%20Information.html)

 # Bouns

-- Important Dates Of Stream 1 Block 1 April To May session : [Link To Section](/wiki/HandbookforS1b1.md)
+- Important Dates Of Stream 1 Block 1 April To May session : [Link To Section](/wiki/HandbookforS1b1.md#important-dates)
-- Important Dates Of Stream 1 Block 2 OCt To Nov session :   [Link To Section](/wiki/HandbookforS1b2.md)
+- Important Dates Of Stream 1 Block 2 OCt To Nov session :   [Link To Section](/wiki/HandbookforS1b2.md#important-dates)
 - How To Make TMA:                                           [Link To Section](/wiki/how%20to%20make%20TMA.md)
 - What happens in Pracitcal PCP Class (FA PCP):              [Link To Section](/wiki/Exams-Assignments.md#pcp-classes-practical-pcp-fa-practical-exam-sa)
 - How To Make Practical Files for Practical Exam (SA PCP):   [Link To Section](/wiki/how%20to%20make%20TMA.md)

 ---------------------------------

-# All The NIOS Result realted acronyms:-
+# All The NIOS Results Related Acronyms:-

 - Pass: Means Pass in all subjects
 - XXXX: Took Some Subjects In NIOS And Passed,Sometimes Also Written If Students Failed